 Next summer will mark the fourteenth consecutive season that AFAR will teamed up with the highly reputable Belize Valley Archaeological Reconnaissance project to work at the ancient Maya site of Cahal Pech.
 This two-week archaeological field school will allow students to obtain hands-on training from leading archaeologists while excavating in a very special space once occupied by the citizens of ancient Cahal Pech.

 Over the course of the field school, students will take part in virtually every step of the archaeological field process and will work to master steps such as excavation, mapping, illustration, artifact processing, and scientific journaling.
-Students who choose, will even have the opportunity to co-author professional reports and present their findings at academic conferences.
+Students who choose, will even have the opportunity to co-author papers and present their findings at academic conferences.

 Cahal Pech is located on the southern outskirts of San Ignacio Town, in the upper Belize Valley region of western Belize.
 The site core sits on the crest of a steep hill on the west bank of the Macal River, two kilometers upstream from the latter’s confluence with the Mopan, and some 200 river kilometers from the Caribbean coast.
 The central acropolis is approximately 270 meters above sea level and provides a commanding view of the Maya Mountains to the south, and the interfluvial bottomlands between the Macal and Mopan Rivers to the north (Awe 1992).